 #2 You Approached It Wrong

-But if your hand comes to the beardy in the incorrect manner, it can trigger the lizard’s defense mechanism and make it run.
+But if your hand comes to the beardy incorrectly, it can trigger the lizard’s defense mechanism and make it run.

 Bearded dragons have a third “eye” on the top of their heads.

-This eye doesn’t see shapes or objects with any definition, but it does sense changes in light and shade.
+This eye doesn’t see shapes or objects with any definition, but it senses changes in light and shade.